01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/run-interviews/README.md

 At least 3 of your interviews must be with strangers.
 You'd be surprised how people are happy to help and looooove talking about themselves.

 Then, write down the script on a written document, and give elements of context regarding each interview (place, time, name, etc.)

+**Deliverables:**

+- A PDF document with the scripts from all the 6 interviews.